seonghoony/www/_pages/patents.md

 title: Patents
 ---

-**Summary.** I have a total of 8 distinct patent items, with 4 patents registered in Korea and several applications filed both internationally and domestically.
+**Summary.** I have a total of 8 distinct patent items, with 4 patents registered in Korea and several applications filed both internationally and at home.

 Apparatus and Method for Detecting Vehicle Intrusion
 - Korea, **Reg.
 No. 10-1853676**, Apr 2018